amcginlay/eks-demos/doc/19-appmesh/README.md

 Return to your **dedicated** terminal window to observe the 2.0 `echo-frontend` successfully retrieving `"backend":"1.0"` from the `blue` backend environment.

-The next step is to start rollimg out the [AWS App Mesh components](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html#app_mesh_components).
+The next step is to start rolling out the [AWS App Mesh components](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html#app_mesh_components).
 Go the the [App Mesh console](https://us-west-2.console.aws.amazon.com/appmesh/meshes) page.
-There is likely to be no Meshes shown here.
+There is likely to be no Meshes currently shown here.
-Each `Mesh` component encapsulate a logical collection of interconnected service mesh resources.
+Each `Mesh` resource encapsulates a logical collection of other interconnected service mesh resources.

-Download the manifest for your `Mesh` to your Cloud9 environment.
+Download the manifest for your `Mesh` component to your Cloud9 environment.
 ```bash
 mkdir -p ~/environment/mesh/templates/
 wget https://raw.githubusercontent.com/${EKS_GITHUB_USER}/eks-demos/main/mesh/templates/demos-mesh.yaml \